baobablab/baobab/_collections/_labs/metric_instrumentation.md

 cat: metric
 subcat: team
 headline: MRI hardware
-teasing: It include the RF antenna activity but also any hardware development necessary for the monitoring correction of the relevant parameters in MRI to improve the image or/and improve the contrast.
+teasing: The MRI instrumentation team includes the R&D activity around multiple-transmit and -receive RF coils, but also any hardware development necessary for the monitoring and correction of the UHF-MRI parameters relevant to improve the image and its  contrast.
+This includes in particular the development of multi-coil shim arrays dedicated to the homogenization of the static field in the brain.
-Staff: Michel Luong (IRFU), Edouard Chazel & Eric Giacomini
 leader: Alexis Amadon
 icon: metric_instrumentation.png
 added: 2020